gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `data:` optional data [expression](#expressions) to render as the table.
 The table expands on shrinks to accommodate the rows and columns in the data.
 - `style:` optional common css for all columns.
-E.g.- color, fill, font-size etc. These properties can be ovewrite inside a column.
+E.g.- color, fill, font-size etc. These properties can be overwrite inside a column.
 If not then property will be common for all columns.
     - `bold:` True or False, if True text will be show in bold.
     - `fill:` Color of the cells.
     - `color:` Text color.